tind/pdf-thumbnails/README.md

 ## Usage

-Clone the repository and run `yarn install` to fetch dependencies.
+Clone the repository and run `npm install` to fetch dependencies.
 Run the program with `node src/app.js`.
 The program reads a config object from stdin which describes the processing:

 ```json
 {